 Source: Report of the Liddell Taskforce

 In terms of reliability, the Australian Energy Market Operator’s (AEMO) most recent Electricity Statement of Opportunities (ESOO) found that even when considered against a more stringent interim reliability measure (IRM) agreed by COAG, NSW was projected to have a gap of 154MW in 2023[ii].
-But this does not include additional supply beyond what has already been committed to being built or transmission options in the market operator’s integrated system plan, and AEMO also noted the announcement of the NSW Government’s support for 170MW of dispatchable capacity through its Emerging Energy Program was expected to see even the more conservative reliability measure met.
+But this does not include additional supply beyond what has already been committed to being built or transmission options in the market operator’s integrated system plan, and AEMO also noted the announcement of the NSW Government’s support for dispatchable capacity through its Emerging Energy Program was expected to see even the more conservative reliability measure met.
 The existing reliability standard was not forecast to be at risk until 2029-30, based on a prediction that Vales Point would close.

 The Liddell taskforce report also points to government commitments that “may improve price, reliability and security outcomes, including support for upgrades to interconnectors, Snowy 2.0, NSW’s Emerging Energy Program, NSW’s energy retailer procurement process and both governments’ commitment to establish the Central West NSW Energy Zone”.